Devopcasting/RAGCLI/README.md

     ```bash
     ollama run mistral

+**Note**: Downloading the Mistral model may take some time.
+Once the download is complete, the process will pause at the prompt.
+To exit, simply press `CTRL+D`.

 ## Getting AWS Secret Key and Access Key

 To use RAGCTL with AWS services, you'll need to configure your AWS Secret Key and Access Key.
 Here's how you can obtain them: